lechnerc77/create-funcdocker-cli/README.md

 ### Dry Run

 You can also execute the CLI in dry run mode by setting the flag `--dryrun | -d`.
 This means that the CLI will execute all steps as in a regular execution, but the files will not be written to your file system.
 Instead you the CLI will show the file content in the console.
 The parameter must be set when calling the CLI, you will not be asked in the interactive mode.

+### Kubernetes

+The flag `--kuberntes | --k` creates a sample deployment file for your containerized Azure Function.
+It will be created in a folder `k8s` and consists of a deployment and a service (type `ClusterIP`).
+If the folder does not exist it will be created.

 ## Development and Contributions